 Asian food on the whole is much more healthy than Western cuisine.
 With the lack of dairy, fat and additives, along with a focus on zingy flavour and fresh ingredients, it’s easy to find healthy options on any Asian-inspired menu.
-The Culture Trip looks at some of the healthiest dishes or foods to come from the continent.
+We take a look at some of the healthiest dishes or foods to come from the continent.

 While not an exciting feature of Asian cuisine, vegetable fried rice can be a filling meal by itself and contains nothing more than vegetables, rice, and various other spices or sauces depending on the region.
 While mostly associated as an accompaniment to Chinese dishes, vegetable fried rice is also common in southern Asia as well as the Far East; since rice is the main source of carbohydrate for India and surrounding countries, it is not surprise that they too have a twist on this dish.
 If rice and vegetables doesn’t sound particularly tempting, flavours such as soy sauce, sesame oil or masala paste can add a bit of a kick.

 Pho is essentially a noodle soup, made up of a usually meat-based broth with vegetables, herbs and spices.
 The meat is usually lean beef or chicken, or tofu is a common vegetarian replacement.
 The dish is heavy on protein and low and fat, making it a great source of energy, with the vegetables added some extra nutrition.
 Often in Vietnam it is eaten for breakfast, making it a great meal with which to start the day.
 Depending on the restaurant or area of Vietnam, Pho can be made with different varieties or mixes of herbs, giving each a slightly different flavour.